DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 Translation is pretty fast, a blob of 252 English words took 489ms to translate to Spanish.
 It seems like there's a lower bound of ~200ms.

-The app ends up being ~16MB, without any language model. ~13MB are due to the shared libraries.
+The app ends up being ~15MB, without any language model. ~12MB are due to the shared libraries.

-The models themselves need to be downloaded separately (within the app) and are about 40MB each, though `marian-dev` seems to support compressed models (gzip), it would be good to test out the performance difference.
+The models themselves need to be downloaded separately (within the app) and are about 40MB each, though `marian-dev` _seems_ to support compressed models (gzip), it would be good to test out the performance difference.

 Translation quality wise, the models are _good_, but they fall short of Google Translate and Claude/ChatGPT.